ajsmith607/ajsmith/content/articles/wine-cube/index.md

 {{< figure src="/articles/wine-cube/bottle-module.png" class="image" >}}

 This organizational concept means that the standard shelf depth of vertically oriented bottles is 4 bottles, which is an ideal depth for a wine bottle shelf at any height.
 And because the organization is a cube, it is fundamentally agnostic about bottle orientation, even allowing the possibility of *mixing* orientations.
-This standardized module also supports a variety of shelving configurations, although the system is named for the cube configuration, the configuration that best optimizes an open space.
+This standardized module also supports a variety of shelving configurations, although the system is named partly for the cube configuration, the configuration that best optimizes an open space.
 Notice too that given an uninterrupted sequence of whole bottle cubes, the length of a shelf in inches is equal to the shelf's bottle capacity.

 This simple model encapsulates the fundamental constraints of Wine Cube.